The Pegasus World Cup is renowned for being one of the richest races anywhere in the world.

 Bettors and fans alike flock to the race each year for the chance to win big and witness a field made up of horses from all around the world.

-The Pegasus World Cup is on Jan.
-26 every year.
+The Pegasus World Cup is held in January every year.

 A total of nine stakes races are held, and five of them are graded.
 However, it’s the Pegasus World Cup that every horse-and-jockey combo wants to win.